TFT Terms, Definitions, Acronyms, and Slang

 - Refers to the class or origin of a champion.
 These will provide your team bonus effects upon reaching a certain interval.

-- Example: Maokai has two traits (Elderwood and Brawler)
+- Example: Akali has two traits (Assassin and Syndicate)

 That sums up our TFT Terminology Glossary.
 This will hopefully give you a better idea of what players are talking about online or in streams.
 As previously mentioned, if you are unclear about a term or think we are missing something, be sure to comment and let us know.